jovank2001/pi5ws2812b/README.md

 ## Control WS2812B LED Matrix using your Raspberry Pi 5
-This Repository contains a Driver for the new Raspberry Pi 5 RP1 Peripheral chip that can be used to control your WS2812b LEDs
+This Repository contains a Driver for the new Raspberry Pi 5 RP1 Peripheral chip that can be used to control your WS2812b LEDs.

+Huge kudos to [Praktronics](https://github.com/praktronics) for figuring out the spi RP1 register locations

 ### To Run Example which turns on 1st LED Green: